 - By 1911 Thomas is described as a 44 year old building contractor (TR Parkington Ltd), living at 1 Bolton Lane, Ipswich with his 40 year old wife Florence

 - In 1939 Thomas is described a building contractor living at Pykenham House, 7 Northgate Street, Ipswich with his wife Florence

-- Fore Street Swimming Pool (purported to be the oldest operational swimming pool in the country) which opened in 1894 and
+- Building Fore Street Swimming Pool in Ipswich (purported to be the oldest operational swimming pool in the country) which opened in 1894

-- Ipswich Hippodrome which opened as a variety theatre in 1905 (demolished in 1985).
+- Building Ipswich Hippodrome which opened as a variety theatre in 1905 (demolished in 1985).

 In 1924 it was suggested by the Conservative MP Sir Arthur Churchman that the Flatford buildings should be purchased in partnership with the Royal Academy of Arts to establish an outdoor landscape painting school.
 Nothing came of this idea.